adaptor2022/adaptor2022.github.io/_pages/submissiondetails.md

 Please refer to our upcoming AdaptOR Submission Tutorial and the AdaptOR Docker Submission Example for more detailed information.

 Teams are encouraged to provide their code open source.
+The URL should be added in the half-page description and in the potential LNCS submission.
 Participants agree that the challenge organizers are allowed to use their submitted docker containers to run further meta-analysis.

 Each participating team is allowed to make a total of 3 submissions to the system.
 The evaluation after each submission will be communicated to the team.